EESSI/docs/docs/filesystem_layer/client.md

 # Configuring a client

-In order to mount the EESSI repository on a client machine, you will have to install a CernVM-FS client and configure it to use the EESSI repository.

-This can be done in several ways.
-On this page we describe the following three methods:
+The EESSI repository is made available through the CernVM-FS client.
+We support three methods for installing, running and configuring the CernVM-FS client on a computer:

-- manual installation using your distribution's package manager;
+1. manual installation using your distribution's package manager;
-- automated installation using a Ansible playbook;
+2. automated installation using a Ansible playbook;
-- fully prepared Singularity container.
+3. running a fully prepared Singularity container.

 ## Option 1: manual installation